Host a Luau Party

 While flamingos should be notably absent if you want to stick to an accurate Hawaiian luau theme, your party supply list can basically only be shorted by the limits of your imagination.
 Some of our top recommendations for luau decor include:

-Tiki Mugs or Coconuts: For a festive cup idea that will liven up any tropical cocktail, tiki mugs, tumblers and cocktail cups are an easy way to keep track of your drink and stay on theme.
+Tiki Mugs or Coconuts: For a festive cup idea that will liven up any tropical cocktail, tiki mugs, tumblers, and cocktail cups are an easy way to keep track of your drink and stay on theme.
 Similarly, coconuts provide a perfect drinking cup or serving dish for fruity cocktail garnishes.
+If you want to go with the best, check out Rob’s collectible tiki mugs.
+He makes these by hand on Maui and is a true artist and connoisseur of the tiki.
+Want cheaper, check out these tiki mug sets.

-Drink Umbrellas: Spice up your cocktail-serving skills with bright paper umbrellas for each and every drink.
+Drink Umbrellas: Spice up your cocktail-serving skills with bright paper drink umbrellas for each and every drink.

-Raffia Skirts: Gather some woven rafia and place it around the serving table or bar stand to create a unique tiki bar look.
+Raffia Skirts: Gather some raffia and place it around the serving table or bar stand to create a unique tiki bar look.
 Alternately, you can use raffia as a place setting or decor for the back of your chairs.

 Pineapples & Flowers: Need an easy way to add some pizazz to your table setting?
 Gather some pineapples and fragrant flowers, like plumeria or hibiscus, and arrange them for easy table centerpieces.

-Grass Skirts: While they likely won’t come close to being authentic, you can easily make grass skirts for your guests from budget-friendly materials like streamers, crepe paper, tablecloths and even garbage bags.
-Find a DIY video online and you’ll have a creative keepsake that’ll leave your guests feeling prepped for a hula lesson.
-Coconut bras and hibiscus hair clips, while obviously optional, only add to the ambience.
+Grass Skirts: While they likely won’t come close to being authentic, you can easily make grass skirts for your guests from budget-friendly materials like streamers, crepe paper, tablecloths, and even garbage bags.
+BUT, it’d be better to get some real grass skirts and you’ll have a keepsake that’ll leave your guests feeling prepped for a hula lesson.
+Coconut bras and plumeria hair clips, while obviously optional, only add to the ambiance.

-Lanterns & String Lighting: Add a pop of color to your party with hanging lanterns and even multi-color string lights throughout the main party areas.
+Lanterns & String Lighting: Add a pop of color to your party with hanging lanterns and even long-lasting string lights throughout the main party areas.

 Aloha Sign: Find a festive aloha banner, or make your own, for a warm greeting to your Hawaiian luau party.